hellnoid/sugar-clone/README.md

 We are pursuing a Full Stack Web Development course at Masai school, In Masai school, we have given a project to clone the Sugar Cosmatics website.
 It was a pretty good project to work on.
 We are five members of the team.
 The task was to clone the pixel-perfect layout of the Sugar Cosmatics website.
 Let's look at how we designed it
 <br>
-# Sugar Cosmetic - clone
-Welcome to SUGAR Cosmetics.
-A brand of choice for the women of today!
-And we're here to ensure you have a lot of fun with our makeup.
-We're a brand that believes in empowerment.
-That's why, we carefully curate products from around the globe which meet every want and need there could possibly be when it comes to your makeup and skincare regime.

 ## Group Members